-What is the ghostly image at the top of this post?
-It’s a new moon.
+The ghostly image at the top of this post is a new moon.
 When the moon is new, its lighted half is facing entirely away from Earth, and its night face is facing us.
 That’s why we can’t see the moon at this time.

 Once each month, the moon comes all the way around in its orbit so that it is more or less between us and the sun.
 If the moon always passed directly between the sun and Earth at new moon, a solar eclipse would take place every month.

 Then a day or two later, the moon reappears, in the west after sunset.
 Then it’s a slim waxing crescent visible only briefly after sunset – what some call a young moon.